syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation.md

 ![](Annotation_images/Annotation_img18.jpeg)

-_Annotation Displacement through margin_

 ##Wrapping

-When text overflows Node boundaries, you can control it by using text wrapping.
+When text overflows Node boundaries, you can control it by using Text Wrapping.
 So, it is wrapped into multiple lines.
 The Wrapping property of Annotation defines how the Content should be wrapped.
 The following code illustrates how to wrap a Annotation in a Node.

 {% highlight C# %}